Doctoral Internship in Health Service Psychology

 Interns may have the opportunity to work with a secondary supervisor during the winter, spring, or summer quarters.
 The secondary supervisor provides interns with exposure to a variety of supervisory experiences, professional role models and mentoring, theoretical orientations, or special interest areas.

-Supervision of Group Therapy: Interns receive a half hour of supervision after each weekly group session from their co-facilitator, in order to discuss group process and content, co-facilitation, and clinical documentation.
+Supervision of Group Therapy: Interns receive a half hour of supervision after each weekly group session from their co-facilitator, to discuss group process and content, co-facilitation, and clinical documentation.

 Intern Group Supervision Seminar: Interns meet with the Director of Training weekly for one hour of group supervision the entire year.
 This group supervision provides interns the opportunity to discuss any issue pertinent to the internship and their work in CAPS, including clinical and outreach activities, programming and planning, job search process, professional development, professional identity, and administrative concerns.
 Interns are required to provide informal case presentations in this seminar.